- Advocacy Policies and Procedures

 ILA Annual Conference Poster Session Presenter Information

-Poster sessions are held in the Exhibit Hall in the Stephens Convention Center.
+Poster sessions are held in the Exhibit Hall in the BOS Center.
 If you are registered for the conference, your badge will admit you to the Exhibit Hall.
-If you are not registered, a one-day exhibits-only pass can be purchased online or at the registration desk for $30 (by 9/26) or $40 (by 10/12).
-This pass grants entrance to the exhibit hall only and does not include conference program attendance.
+If you have an Exhibits Only badge, this will grant you entrance to the exhibit hall only but does not include conference program attendance.

 Each poster session will last 90 minutes.
 During this time, the presenter must remain at the display to answer questions and discuss informally the contents of the display.
 The display must be mounted at least 15 minutes before your scheduled presentation.